Beautiful view of the Eiffel Tower

 Best Time to Visit The Eiffel Tower

-For visitors planning on traveling during peak months (June through August), visiting hours can be chaotic, with long lines snaking around the base of the tower.
-Visiting early mornings or late evenings can save you time while also offering some stunning views across Paris during sunrise or sunset.
-Moreover, it’s best to visit during weekdays rather than weekends to avoid crowds; however, remember that weekend evenings often see light shows that should not be missed.
+For visitors traveling in the peak months June through August, visiting hours can get kinda chaotic.
+Long lines often snake around the base of the tower.
+If you go early in the morning or late in the evening you can save time, plus you get some unreal views across Paris, during sunrise or sunset.
+Also it’s better to go on weekdays rather than weekends so you can dodge the crowd flow.
+Still, don’t ignore the weekend evenings, because those times often include light shows that really shouldn’t be missed.

 Insider Tips for Visiting The Eiffel Tower